 What is real and what is an illusion ?
 Do you know ?
 Do you care ?
 If you don’t know and can say so, you are probably just waking up.
-If you don't know and/or don't care, don't bother; you are probably fast asleep.
+If you don't know and/or don't care, don't bother; you are probably asleep.
 The emotional plague doesn’t care either and you will soon be assimilated, if you have not already been consumed by the toxic emotional plague.
 If you have come to know what’s real in life, dare to live by your vision, your truth; your example acts as a beacon for those lost at sea struggling to keep their heads above water on the slow-mo shipwreck of the dying culture at large.

 Part One: Orientation